Divorce: Court representation – legal expertise on your side

 Overview

-Court proceedings are not necessarily a hostile step.
-They can be a way of ensuring your case makes progress according to a fixed timetable.
-Many court proceedings are resolved early, without the need for a final hearing and a decision by a judge.
+Court proceedings are not always confrontational.
+They can be a way of ensuring your case follows a fixed timetable.
+You may want the authority and experience of a judge to help you reach a financial settlement.
+Many court proceedings are resolved early, without the need for a final hearing and a judge’s decision.

 View our fixed-fee family law consultation page ,we offer compassionate, expert guidance from an experienced solicitor, focused on you and your next steps.